arthursw/launcher/specs.md

 archive_endpoint: /repos/owner/exampleapp/zipball/{ref}                  # The API endpoint to get the sources archive (optional if repository is provided)
 main: main.py                                                            # The main script to execute in the sources
 path: "."                                                                # The directory in which to extract the sources (could be "~/Applications/")
-version: exampleapp-v0.3.50-295e42238d99f3e133cb0e788d6fb4d7a8139d31     # The version of the installed app
+version: exampleapp-v0.3.50-295e42238d99f3e133cb0e788d6fb4d7a8139d31     # The version of the installed app (created automatically when auto_update=true)
 auto_update: true                                                        # Whether to auto-update if a new version is available on github or gitlab
 configuration: pyproject.toml                                            # The configuration file to look for the dependencies.
 Can be a pyproject.toml, pixi.toml, environment.yml or requirements.txt file.
-install: run.sh                                                          # The install script with additional install commands
+install: install.py                                                      # The install script with additional install commands
 gui_timeout: 3                                                           # The time (in seconds) before opening the GUI which displays what's happening
 init_message: "Initialized"                                              # The message confirming the app is initialized (so the app is installed properly)
 init_timeout: 30                                                         # The time (in seconds) before throwing an "Install error" when waiting the init message